CandidContributions/CodePatch-2020/Guestbook/Index.md

 - [Harriet Lawrie](https://github.com/GingerSquirrel) Hello!
 From the Midlands, UK. 🍓
 - [Michael Latouche] (https://github.com/mikecp) A big #H5YR for organizing this event!
 What a great idea!!
 - [Lee Kelleher](https://github.com/leekelleher) _How many MVPs?!_ 😎
-- [Liaqat Gul] (https://github.com/liaqatg) Hi and a big thank you to the organiser.
+- [LiaqatG] (https://github.com/liaqatg) Hi and a big thank you to the organiser.
 Shoutout to the host for the 'first timer' guided session. 👏